Reduce Pain and Speed Healing Through Laser Therapy!

 All Animals Veterinary Hospital is now pleased to offer to you Companion Laser Therapy!
 For a non-invasive, pain-free, surgery-free, and drug-free treatment choose laser therapy.
 Laser therapy can be used to treat a wide range of conditions alongside existing treatments.
 Often times relief can be noticed within hours dependent on the affliction and your pet’s responses.
 This pain-treating innovative approach can be used to help your favorite household pet — whether they are healing from injury, in rehabilitation from a trauma, or simply getting on in years.

-Applications for use can include:
+Applications for use

 - General pain management (stiffness, sprains, and strains)